Limookiplimo/NewsUpdate/README.md

 # Auto News Updater

-Automating daily news update from top global print media houses.
-The updates are sent to email every morning, while a record of each is stored on a postgres database for future data analysis.
+Automated news updated from favourite print media.

+## Scrape
+Scrape data from New York Times, The Sun, TechCrunch and Tuko news.
+The data is stored in postgres database as news items.

+## Mail Update
+Every day, scraped news items are formated and a notification is pushed to personal mail.